nielstomassen/information-retrieval/README.md

 # information-retrieval code switching retrieval experiments
-This is the GitHub repository for evaluation retrieval performance under various degrees of code switching.
+This is the GitHub repository for evaluating retrieval performance under various degrees of code switching.

 ## How to Run